 5.1.
-1D advection with constant velocity

-As a classical benchmark let us consider one dimensional advection with constant speed given by Eq.
-(28) with $v(x) \equiv 1$.
+1D advection with constant velocity.
+As a classical benchmark let us consider one dimensional advection with constant speed given by equation (3.1) with $v(x) \equiv 1$.
 In all our computations, we restrict to the space interval $\Omega = (-1, 1)$ and time interval I = (0, T) with T = 1.
 We consider three representative examples in this subsection: